— What sets UMA apart?

 Yes, we are.

 UMA is an independent Montessori organization.
 We are licensed by the State of Washington Workforce Training and Education Coordinating Board, since 1988, to provide Montessori teacher training and certification for the primary-age level.
 UMA is a member of Northwest Career Colleges Federation, the voice of private career colleges and schools.
-UMA has served on the board of the Pacific Northwest Montessori Association and is a long-standing member of the Northwest Career Colleges Federation.
+UMA has served on the board and is a long-standing member of the Pacific Northwest Montessori Association.
 UMA is also an approved provider for Independent and Public School Districts in the USA, to train teachers for teacher certification in the Montessori method.

 This is not a requirement, however, there is no substitute for “hands on” experience.
 We highly recommend that you seek an internship, assistant, or volunteer position in a Montessori classroom setting while participating in the UMA program.
 This allows you to experience and put into immediate practice your written training.